Former FBI Director James Comey to testify June 8

 A source told CNN Wednesday that Comey is also expected to address his private conversations with Trump, where Trump reportedly asked him to kill his investigation into former national security adviser Michael Flynn.

-Comey will testify in open session beginning at 10 a.m., followed by a closed session around 1 p.m., the committee announced
+Comey will testify in open session beginning at 10 a.m., followed by a closed session around 1 p.m., the committee announced.

 This story is breaking and will be updated.